arpansahu/borcelle_crm/README.md

 ## Working:-

-1. When a user wants to take notes and want it to email-ed.
+1. This is A Customer Relationship Management (CRM) system is designed to help businesses create, save, and manage their contacts efficiently.
+This includes maintaining a comprehensive database of customer and client information, tracking interactions, and managing customer relationships.
+The CRM system integrates with Mailjet to facilitate seamless email communication.

+2. When a contact will be emailed.
 Then from Django app we send a request to Django View to create and Send a task to Redis/RabbitMQ broker.
 Then broker will be passing this task to celery.
 Moreover, since while creating a task we used celery results to save the progress in CELER_RESULT_BACKEND (django-db or redis or rabbitmq).